-- a.
-Within 90 working days of commencement of these consents, the Consent Holder must establish a Community Liaison Group (CLG). - b.
-An invitation must be extended to: - 5 representatives of the Barrytown community which must include owners of Lots 2 and 3 DP 3375, RS 4884, and Lot 2 DP 3403; a member of the Coast Road Resilience Group; and a representative from the Barrytown School Board of Trustees. - ii. the Department of Conservation, - iii. the West Coast Penguin Trust, and - Te Runanga o Ngāti Waewae. - c.
+- 5 r6 representatives of the Barrytown community which must include owners (or their chosen representatives) of Lots 2 and 3 DP 3375, RS 4884, RS 5327, Lot 1 DP 3403, and Lot 2 DP 3403; a member of the Coast Road Resilience Group; and a representative from the Barrytown School Board of Trustees. - ii. the Department of Conservation, - iii.ii. the West Coast Penguin Trust, and - iv.iii.
+Te Runanga o Ngāti Waewae; - c.
 The Consent Holder must ensure that members of the CLG are provided with the opportunity and facilities to meet at least once every three months for the first 12 months of mining operations, and thereafter as agreed with the CLG. - d.
 Minutes of meetings held must be taken by the Consent Holder and submitted to the Consent Authorities within 10 working days of each meeting. - e.
 The Consent Holder must provide reasonable support for the CLG by covering the costs of the meeting venue and an independent chair, organising meetings at a local venue, and inviting all members of the CLG at least 5 working days before the meeting is held. - f.
 The Consent Holder must make a payment of \$500 each time a meeting is held to a local community group or charity, which is to be decided by attendees of each meeting.